geopm/geopm/docs/source/geopm_prof.3.rst

   progress.
 This method signals the completion of one work unit out of the total passed to ``geopm_tprof_init()``.

-OMPT Integration
+OMP Integration
 ----------------

-Integrating with OMPT provides automation for region identification, entry, and exit.
-With OMPT support, a geopm report can provide per-region metrics (such as region runtime, CPU/GPU frequency, power/energy consumption, etc, without the need to mark up the application.
+GEOPM is able to track OMP offload calls from OMP enabled applications via the OMPT interface.
+OMPT integration in GEOPM provides automation for region identification, entry, and exit.
+With OMPT support, a GEOPM report can provide per-region metrics
+(such as region runtime, CPU/GPU frequency, power/energy consumption, etc, without the need to mark up the application.
 However, for each region where region progress is desired, the application must be explicitly marked up with